spejohn/Bindra_Lab_CRISPR_analysis/README.md

 - Comprehensive quality control and visualization
 - Robust error handling and diagnostics
 - Support for both read count tables and raw FASTQ files
+- Automatic handling of dual input types (FASTQ and count files) with separate output directories
 - Flexible input formats with automatic validation and fixing
 - Conditional MAGeCK MLE analysis based on design matrix availability
-- Standardized output directory structure
+- Standardized output directory structure with flattened organization
+- Automatic CSV conversion of all analysis results for easier downstream processing
 - **NEW: Snakemake workflow management for reproducible analyses**
 - **NEW: Cross-platform compatibility (Windows, macOS, Linux)**
 - **NEW: Enhanced Docker volume handling and path resolution**